-Falls of the Ohio Events
+Falls of the Ohio Advisories

 Located on the banks of the Ohio River at 201 West Riverside Drive, Clarksville, Indiana (I-65 exit 0), is the Falls of the Ohio State Park.
 The 386-million-year-old fossil beds are among the largest exposed Devonian fossil beds in the world.
 The park features a spectacular interpretive center overlooking the fossil beds.
 New interactive, immersive exhibits can be seen.